 - For multi-file changes, require a

-grepof the old symbol as proof no call sites were missed - When Codex stops 80% done, pin it to the remaining files explicitly instead of re-running the whole task
+/statusfor context pressure; start a fresh session before it fills. - When Codex stops 80% done, pin it to the remaining files explicitly instead of re-running the whole task.

-- Wire CI as the final gate — even verified Codex patches get re-checked before merge
+- Wire CI as the final gate — even verified Codex patches get re-checked before merge.

 Related